-Ninety-five years ago today, Lord Balfour – British foreign secretary and former prime minister – lit the fuse of an almighty powder keg when he wrote to the financier Lord Rothschild, Britain’s most influential Jew: “His Majesty’s Government views with favour the establishment in Palestine of a national home for the Jewish people.”
+Ninety-six years ago today, British foreign secretary and former prime minister Lord Balfour lit the fuse of an almighty powder keg when he wrote to the financier Lord Rothschild, Britain’s most influential Jew: “His Majesty’s Government views with favour the establishment in Palestine of a national home for the Jewish people.”
 Today’s chronic instability in the Middle East can be traced directly back to these eighteen lethal words which came to be known as the Balfour Declaration.
 Issued one year before the end of World War I, this extraordinarily arrogant statement reveals the extent to which the British Empire then controlled the outside world.
 For the Palestinian lands that Lord Balfour was so generously promising to World Jewry were, at that time, still in the possession of the Ottoman Empire.